gtaylor44/Crane/README.md

 -----------------------------
 Join up to seven other related entities.
 When mapping a join you must supply the **partitionOn** and **callback** parameters.
 Please observe the below procedure carefully and pay special attention to the columns 'ProductName' and 'Id'.
-These are the two arguments for the partitionOn parameter.
+These are the two arguments for the partitionOn parameter. partitionOn arguments are separated by a pipe '|'.
 The callback parameter is a delegate and is invoked for every row that is processed.
 This is your chance to do any mappings for your TResult reference type.
 Because SprocMapper reads row by row, some relationships may require an intermediate dictionary.

 The below example retrieves a single product with an Id of 62 and its associated supplier.
 It's a 1:1 relationship.